 Fitchburg - Independent Statewide Examination of the Safety of the Commonwealth's Gas Distribution System - The MDPU has engaged a third-party evaluator to conduct an independent statewide examination of the safety of the gas distribution system to complement the investigation of the National Transportation Safety Board which focuses on the gas incident on September 13, 2018 in the Merrimack Valley and its potential causes.
 The evaluator will examine the following areas: (1) the physical integrity and safety of the gas distribution system; and (2) the operation and maintenance policies and practices of the gas companies and municipal gas companies, with respect to the Commonwealth's gas distribution system, including recommendations for improvements.
-The evaluator will include, but not be limited to, potential opportunities for improvement in each of these areas.
-The investigation is on-going.
+The evaluator issued a Phase 1 summary report including preliminary recommendations for the MDPU's consideration on May 13, 2019.
+The investigation is on-going and the evaluator will produce a final report at the end of the process.
+The Company believes that this examination will not result in a material impact on its financial position, operating results or cash flows.